lulunac27a/text-counter-dot-net-application/README.md

 # Text Counter Application in ASP.NET Pages

-This is an app to calculate the number of characters, words, and lines based on text content of the text box area using Blazor Server and Razor Pages.
+This app calculates the number of characters, words, and lines based on the text box area's content using Blazor Server, Razor Pages, and the console application.

 ## Getting Started